RTCassidy1/Project2-StreamCompaction/README.md

 * Plot a graph of the comparison and write a short explanation of the phenomenon you see here.

+### Answers
+* I do see some speedup, however my implementation is still far worse than CPU.
+This is again due to having allocation inside my recursive call (which was a stupid idea).
+I plan to fix this before using this algorithm.
+* I did see performance improvement in this version over the last one.
+This is because the loop within my kernel calls now only has to go to shared memory instead of out to global memory.
+* My graph is in string compaction graph.pdf

 # PART 4 : ADDING SCATTER
 First create a serial version of scatter by expanding the serial version of prefix sum.
 Then create a GPU version of scatter.
 Combine the function call